jbequ5/Enigma-Machine-Miner/Subsystems/Economics.md

 - Meta-RL learns from outcomes → better scoring, better prioritization, better products
 - Stronger incentives → more participation → richer data

-The Economic Subsystem turns the People’s Intelligence Layer into a genuine economic engine that rewards honest contributors, delivers measurable value to sponsors, and increases alpha token demand.
+The Economic Subsystem turns the People’s Intelligence Layer into a genuine economic engine that rewards honest contributors, delivers measurable value to sponsors, and increases alpha token demand — while keeping the core intelligence protected and compounding.

+**All detailed scoring, workflows, and mechanics are covered in the linked deep-dive documents above.**